kodekloudhub/linux-challenges/linux-challenge-5/README.md

 # Automate the entire lab in a single script!

 Pretty much everything done above, in the same order.
-We automate the edit of `/etc/hosts` with an append redirect, and `crontab` with the following one-line trick which breaks down as follows:
+We automate the edit of `/etc/hosts` with an append redirect, the script creation by redirecting a [heredoc](https://linuxize.com/post/bash-heredoc/) with `cat` and each `crontab` entry with the following one-line trick which breaks down as follows:

 * `(` - begin subshell - groups the commands within the parens.
 * `crontab -l` - list current crontab entries